Sir Robin was the first person to sail single handed and non-stop around the world between 14 June 1968 and 22 April 1969.

 Sir Robin wanted everyone to have the opportunity to experience the challenge and sheer exhilaration of ocean racing because there are far more flags of success on the top of Mount Everest than on the high seas.

 Among many other races, in 2007 Sir Robin has circumnavigated again in the VELUX 5 OCEANS race at the age of 68.
-For his latest challenge, Sir Robin will compete in the 10th anniversary edition of the Route de Rhum race which starts in St Malo, France, on 2 November 2014, and finishes at the Caribbean island of Guadeloupe.

 THE GOLDEN GLOBE